CZ-NIC/knot/doc/reference.rst

 ---

 An ordered list of :ref:`reference<key_id>`\ s to TSIG keys.
 The query must match one of them.
-Empty value means that TSIG key is not required.
+Empty value means that transaction authentication is not used.

 *Default:* not set